Kevin Smith, STEM managing director at MassRobotics, Boston, MA, USA

 Successful failures: learning robotics with Prof. Bruegge

-Prof Bruegge and his colleagues about his experience using Duckietown and the new 4GB Duckiebots
+Prof. Bruegge and his colleagues about his experience using Duckietown and the new 4GB Duckiebots.

 Munich, April 3rd: Prof. Bruegge (Brügge) studied computer science at the University of Hamburg and Carnegie Mellon University (CMU), where he also earned his doctorate.
 Appointed as Professor at the Technical University of Munich (TUM) in 1997, and also associate professor at CMU, Prof. Brügge was on the research committee of Deutsch Telekom and the Munich district.
 He has served on the board of directors of the Center for Digital Technology and Management, and acted as liaison professor for the Max Weber Foundation and the German National Academic Foundation (2000–2017).